tweaselORG/appstraction/README.md

 ### Host dependencies for iOS

-For iOS, you need [`libimobiledevice`](https://libimobiledevice.org/) and `ideviceinstaller`.
-The distribution packages are fine, if available.
-On Windows, you will additionally need the Apple Device Driver and the Apple Application Support service.
+On Windows, you will need the Apple Device Driver and the Apple Application Support service.
 You can get those by installing iTunes.

 ## Supported targets